dreamos82/Dreamos64/README.md

 ## What it does

-Actually nothing (more or less)! :D
+Actually not much! :D

-It just prints the OS name and few other string.
+It just prints the OS name, a logo and few other string.

 But at kernel level several things have been implemented: